alexej-schelle/MonteCarloPriceSpectrum/README.md

 # monte-carlo-price-spectrum

-Calculates the Monte Carlo spectrum of most probable prices in a given price range [a,b].
+Calculates the Monte Carlo spectrum of most probable prices in a given price range [a,b] with certain price start value s and attractive price interaction forces.

 For installation, please replace the path '/path-to-figure/' with your installation path in line 79 of this code.